 Australian Government users should refer to the Australian Government Information Security Manual [4] for policy relating to using an evaluated product in an unevaluated configuration.
-New Zealand Government users should consult the New Zealand Information Security Manual [5].

 Security

 The TOE Security Policy is a set of rules that defines how information within the TOE is managed and protected.
 The Security Target [7] contains a summary of the evaluated functionality.